filfreire/filfreire.github.io/gamers_and_testers_ep5.md

 You need clever people.
 We used to do our internal testing.
 We built this into the cost of making products (still do).
 But publishers have their own testers.
 Our goal was to make sure we had logged any bug or even potential for a bug before the publishers found them.
 It was great pride we could constantly say 'yeah, we know about it, it is already being fixed.'
 And I would reward the testers for this as well.

-So the key ability is to model and plan how things are most likely to fail, and then go try to make that happen.
+So the key ability is to model and plan how things are most likely to fail, and then go and try to make that happen.
 Most test teams I've talked to copy a test plan from a previous product, and then just do obvious stuff.
 Yeah, that is not going to work out well.

 Also, internally, having the testers compete with one another is a lot of fun.
 Ranking the quality of their bugs and tallying that.
 Look, if you are into games, make everything into a game.
 This is a good place for competition.